ZupIT/beagle-docs/content/en/resources/customization/beagle-for-android/proguard-configuration.md

 ## Introduction

-Beagle contains minimum rules necessary for its components to work without the need for your application to add any rules in ProGuard / R8.
-However, in the annotations `RegisterWidget` and ` RegisterAction` you need to fill them with their respective names and if you have an object inside your component you need to annotate it with `@ BeagleJson`
+Beagle contains minimum rules necessary for its components to work without the need to add, on your application, any rules in ProGuard / R8.

+To make sure these rules work, you must fill the annotations `RegisterWidget` and ` RegisterAction` with their respective names.
+In case you have an object inside your component, you need to annotate it with `@ BeagleJson`

 ## Example